machaao/machaao-samples/index.rst

 The Problem
 =============================================================================
-The issue of customer acquisition has been plaguing the chat apps industry for sometime now.
+The issue of customer acquisition has been plaguing the chatbots industry for sometime now.

 Facebook's Messenger Platform, so far has been the only viable option available to truly get any kind of “organic” traction on your consumer facing bot.